Sílvia Riva González: Political career

-She ran for municipal elections in her hometown, but failed to win a seat as councilor by fifty-two votes.
-She decided to study political science.
+Riva González ran for municipal elections in her hometown of Andorra la Vella, but failed to win a seat as councillor by fifty-two votes.
+She then worked as a political advisor for ten years, taking a break to have children, and returning to politics in 2011.
 She was elected to the General Council in the constituency of Andorra la Vella in the 2011 legislative elections.
-At the Council, she took the head of the Committee on the Interior.
+At the Council, Riva González took the head of the Committee on the Interior.